jmettraux/stand/_posts/2014-07-18-third-stand-dev.md

 ### Problems

 * More stickiness problems, could be a lack of drying, especially with 60% to 75% humidity, but I discussed my recipe with [Tony](http://tg.lambda.io) and he explained to me how he rinsed.
 I only rinse for 5 minutes, he rinses for 20 minutes, tank inclined with a gentle water flow.
 I'm going to follow his advice for the next stand dev.
 I hope that a careful rinsing will make the sticky stuff on the emulsion side go away.
+* Another trick from Tony: a tiny drop of dish cleaning product in the initial rinse water.
+I've seen this trick given countless times, always mentioning the product names (Tony was recommending something like "froggy", can't remember the exact name).
+I'll do with whatever I use to clean the dishes at home.

 ### Considerations